thinktopography/backframe/README.md

 ```

 ##Service Objects
-Backframe supports a new type of object in your application - a sevice object.
+Backframe adds service objects to your application which can be placed in the
-These objects extend from `Backframe::Service` and enable you to abandon
+`app/services` directory.
+These objects extend from `Backframe::Service` and
-callbacks in favor of the service pattern.
+enable you to abandon callbacks in favor of the service pattern.

 ```Ruby
 class CreateContactService < Backframe::Service